OpenPonk/openponk/repository/DynaCASE.package/DCDiagram.class/README.md

-A DCDiagram is the parent class for whole diagrams.
+A DCDiagram is class that holds and takes care of all possible elements of specific diagram.

 Instance Variables
 	elements:		<Object>